SynthexBTC/Bitcoin-LoRa-Mesh/Mini-nRF52840-HTRA62/README.md

 Ultra Mini and Ultra Low Power LoRa Node
 Only 33mm x 18mm x 8mm !

+The total power consumption is 6mA when receiving and about 100mA when transmitting.
+which for Meshcore in "Moderate Repeater" is an average current of **7mA** !

 Tiny but with Big capabilities :
 - Ultra Low Power nRF52840 SoC